jest-community/vscode-jest/README.md

 * Highlights the errors next to the `expect` functions.
 * Adds syntax highlighting to snapshot files.
 * A one button update for failed snapshots.
-* Show coverage information in files being tested. (_requires coverage to be collected by your jest config_)
+* Show coverage information in files being tested.
+* Help debug jest tests in vscode.

 ## How to get it?

 Open up VS Code, go search for the extension "Jest".
 As an alternative, install with 1-click through [Visual Studio Marketplace - Orta.vscode-jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).

+The detailed releases and migration help: see [releases](https://github.com/jest-community/vscode-jest/releases).

 ## How to get it set up?

-This project has the expectation that you would run something like `npm run test` which _just_ looks like `jest` in the `package.json`.
-So, please keep your configuration inside the `package.json` as opposed to using command line arguments.

-If you have a more complex setup, it can probably be supported, check out the settings.
-They are all prefixed with `jest`.

-Also, you should use Jest 17+, however 16 works - it will just offer a warning.
-We're aiming to try and do current Jest version - 1, but won't specifically drop support for older versions unless we're forced into it.
+This project deploys a thin layer to simulate how users run their jest tests.
+It has the expectation that, upon launch, users already have their jest environment properly setup, i.e. they can execute the basic jest tests in vscode shell.

+Out of the box, this extension should work for most simple/standard jest and react projects.
+However, if you have a more sophisticated project or custom jest command, it most likely won't be sufficient but you can easily customize it with various settings, such as `jest.pathToJest` where you can specify how you usually run your jest tests.
+These settings are all prefixed with `jest`.

+If you encountered any difficulty or have suggestions, please do not hesitate to [ask](https://github.com/jest-community/vscode-jest/issues), we have an active community that you might find helpful.

 ## How to start the Jest?